Ritika187/GitRepo/README.md

 # GitRepo
-This is my first repo
+This is my first repo.
+Hello this is my git repo